SlotTeam/slot-cli/README.md

 slot -h
 =======
+    $ slot -h
       Usage: slot-cli [options] [command]

       Commands:

         *

         create [project]
            Create a new project on folder [name]

         start [options]
            Start servers on current slot project, without parameters, it starts the designer server by default

         add [options]
            Add a new object to current slot project

   Options: